Kenura-R-Gunarathna/Kenura-R-Gunarathna/README.md

 Hey There,

-- I would like to introduce mysqlf as an inventor
+- I would like to introduce my self as an inventor
 - I'm experienced in web develpment, and currently learning to create cross platform apps and electronics.
 - I'm very enthusiastic to support the open source community, contact me if any help needed.